-Cajun Chicken Noodle Soup is a hot and spicy version of a classic.
-This soup is filled vegetables, chicken, egg noodles, and cajun seasoning that adds flavor and warmth.
-Made in a single pot in 30 minutes.
+Cajun chicken noodle soup is a flavorful version of the classic comfort food.
+This soup is filled with vegetables, chicken, egg noodles, and cajun seasoning that adds flavor and warmth.

 Ingredients and substitutions

-Egg noodles can be substituted with any dried pasta you have on hand.
+- Egg noodles - Can be substituted with your favorite dried pasta.
 Check your pasta's cooking directions and adjust the recipe accordingly.

-Pasta also does not do well in the freezer.
-If you'd like to make this soup ahead, prepare as directed, but do not add pasta.
+Cooked noodles do not freeze well.
+If you'd like to make this soup for freezing, then prepare as directed but omit the noodles.
 Remove from heat, allow to cool, then store in freezer safe bags or containers.
-Frozen soup will keep for 4 to 6 months, depending on how well it is stored.
+Frozen soup will keep for 4 to 6 months in ideal conditions.

 When ready to enjoy, thaw your soup overnight in the refrigerator.
-Over medium heat, warm your soup until hot.
-Add cooked pasta and serve.
+Over medium heat, bring your soup to a simmer, add your dry noodles and cook to al dente.

 📖 Recipe